trilitech/tezos-developer-docs/docs/tutorials/build-an-nft-marketplace/part-1.md

 ---
-title: 'Part 1: Minting tokens'
+title: "Part 1: Minting tokens"
-lastUpdated: 2 November 2023
+lastUpdated: 8th November 2023
 ---

 To start working with the application, you create a Taqueria project and use it to deploy an FA2 contract.